AntuBattle/ModbusNetwork/README.md

-# ModbusNetwork
+# ModBus Docker Network
-Example of a Modbus Network using Docker.
+This is an example of a Modbus Network developed using Docker contaienrs.
+It has been utilized as a testbed for demonstration of vulnerabilities in the ModBus TCP/IP Protocol.